BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

 TODO
 ====

-* I define a `cm_base_alignment` var in `generate-mod.py` which was intended to define the weight for dropping Tiny Tina Alignment COMs in the global COM drop pool, but it looks like I'm not actually using it (instead just doubling up on the purple rarity var).
-I should either get rid of the var, or start using it but adjust it to match purple (since that's what everyone's been used to for so long)
 * Config option to specify the rarity of gear found in lockers?
 * Can we increase boss drop counts depending on player count?
 * Untested components from Torgue DLC *(I'm afraid that's my least favorite